Vambassa/hse_ml_course_2024/README.md

 # hse_ml_course_2024
-repo for ml course in hse
+repo for homework on the ml course at HSE